broadinstitute/glama/DEVELOP.rst

    .. code-block:: bash

-       python3 -m venv genomeshader-env
+       python3 -m venv glama-env

-   This will create a new directory called `genomeshader-env` in your current directory.
+   This will create a new directory called `glama-env` in your current directory.
 This directory will contain the Python executable files and a copy of the pip library which you can use to install other packages.

    - To activate the virtual environment, run the following command:

    .. code-block:: bash

-       source genomeshader-env/bin/activate
+       source glama-env/bin/activate

    Once the virtual environment is activated, the name of your virtual environment will appear on left side of the terminal prompt.
 This will let you know that the virtual environment is currently active.